 As an educator, Dr. Perry is on faculty at East Tennessee State University.
 During the summer, Dr. Perry has assisted at the Interlochen Center for Arts Clarinet Academy and is currently on faculty at Blue Lake Fine Arts Camp (MI), the Alexander Fiterstein Clarinet Academy (MN), the International Music Camp in North Dakota/Canada, and the International Clarinet Workshop (ICW) in Mizra, Israel.

-Dr. Perry earned her doctor of musical arts degree in clarinet performance at the University of Minnesota where she was a teaching assistant and Berneking fellowship recipient.
+Dr. Perry earned her doctor of musical arts degree in clarinet performance at the University of Minnesota where she was a Berneking fellowship recipient.
 She received her master of music degree in clarinet performance at Florida State University where she served as a graduate teaching assistant.
 Lisa also holds a bachelor of music degree in clarinet performance from East Carolina University.
 Her teachers include Janice Lipson, Michael Cyzewski, Anne Dervin, Christopher Grymes, Frank Kowalsky, and Alexander Fiterstein.